-Remove the hardware (8 and 9) securing the drive flange (4) to the engine bellhousing.
+Remove the remaining hardware (7 and 8) securing the drive flange (4) to the engine bellhousing.
 Separate the assemblies by pulling the pump end straight away from the engine.

 As the assemblies separate, the flexible portion of the coupling assembly (1) will remain on the shaft.
 To remove the coupling from the shaft, unscrew the two allen head setscrews from the bushing (2).
 Screw one of the setscrews into the puller hole on the circumference of the bushing.
 As the coupling and bushing separate, remove the bushing, and slide the coupling off the shaft.
 Remove the shaft key (3).